DQLean/drawer/readme.md

 If you want to interrupt the operation during mouse control, please use ESC on the keyboard

-**After clicking the "start drawing" button, it will take over your mouse in 3 seconds**
+ - After clicking the "start drawing listen" button, it will listen to the F2 key on the keyboard and press F2 to start drawing
+ - If you need to change the configuration, you need to click "start drawing listen" again

 ![example](./docs/example.png)